Research & Publications

-I am the Chief of Cardiac Electrophysiology and Associate Professor at the Yale School of Medicine.
+I am the Chief of Cardiac Electrophysiology and Professor at the Yale School of Medicine.
 I completed Internal Medicine residency at the Yale New Haven Hospital, followed by fellowships in Cardiovascular Medicine and Cardiac Electrophysiology at the University of Virginia, where I also obtained a PhD in Molecular Physiology and Biological Physics.
 Subsequently I joined Loyola University Medical Center in Chicago where I was on faculty for 5 years before returning to Yale to establish and direct the Complex Ablation Program.

 I specialize in catheter ablation of complex arrhythmias such as refractory persistent atrial fibrillation, ventricular tachycardia, and arrhythmias related to heart failure and valve disease.
 I have expertise in performing ablation without fluoroscopy in order to reduce patient exposure to radiation.
 I implant a wide range of cardiac devices, and I have a particular interest in device remote monitoring.
 I have published extensively in these areas and am a member of multiple guideline committees.
 I have received research funding from the National Institutes of Health, the American College of Cardiology, and the Food and Drug Administration.

 Education & Training